On the section conjecture over fields of finite type: The coherence property

-If the weak Bombieri-Lang conjecture holds, a higher dimensional generalization of Hilbert's irreducibility theorem is true, see \cite{bre21b}.
-This higher dimensional version of Hilbert's irreducibility theorem implies that fibrations of geometrically mordellic varieties have the coherence property.
+If the weak Bombieri-Lang conjecture holds, a higher dimensional generalization of Hilbert's irreducibility theorem is true, and this implies that fibrations of geometrically mordellic varieties have the coherence property.

-\begin{proposition} Let $C$ be an affine curve and $X\to C$ a geometric fibration with connected fibers over a field $k$ finitely generated over $\Q$.
-Assume that the generic fiber of $X\to C$ is geometrically mordellic and that the weak Bombieri-Lang conjecture holds.
-Then $X\to C$ has the coherence property. \begin{proof} Let $s:C'\to\Pi_{X/C}$ be as in \autoref{cohdef}, and assume by contradiction that $s|_{k(C')}$ is not geometric.
-Since we are assuming that the generic fiber is geometrically mordellic and that the weak Bombieri-Lang conjecture holds, it follows that $X(k(C))$ is finite.
-Since $\Pi_{X/C}|_{k(C)}=\Pi_{X_{k(C)}/k(C)}$ and thanks to \autoref{propro}, there exists a finite étale cover $X'\to X$ such that $X'(k(C))=\emptyset$, the composition $X'\to C$ has connected fibers and $s$ lifts to a section $s':C\to\Pi_{X'/C}$.
+\begin{theorem}[{\cite[Theorem B]{bre21b}}] Assume that the weak Bombieri-Lang conjecture holds, and let $k$ be a field finitely generated over $\Q$.
+Let $f:X\to C$ be a morphism of varieties over $k$, with $C$ a geometrically connected curve, and assume that the fibers of $f$ are geometrically mordellic.
+If $X(h)\to C(h)$ is surjective for every finite extension $h/k$, there exists a generic section $\spec k(C)\to X$. \end{theorem}

-The fact that $s_{c}$ is geometric implies that $s'_{c}$ is geometric too for every $c\in C^{(1)}$.
-In particular, $X'_{c}(k(c))$ is non-empty for every $c\in C^{(1)}$.
-This implies that $X'(k(C))$ is non-empty, see \cite[Theorem B]{bre21b}, which is absurd. \end{proof} \end{proposition}
+\begin{proposition} Let $C$ be an affine curve and $X\to C$ a good fibration over a field $k$ finitely generated over $\Q$.
+Assume that the fibers of $X\to C$ are geometrically mordellic and that the weak Bombieri-Lang conjecture holds.
+Then $X\to C$ has the coherence property. \begin{proof} Let $s:C'\to\Pi_{X/C}$ be a pointwise geometric quasi-section, we want to prove that $s_{k(C')}$ is geometric.
+By base change, may assume $C'=C$.
+Since the fibers of $X\to C$ are geometrically mordellic and we are assuming that the weak Bombieri-Lang conjecture holds, it follows that $X(k(C))$ is finite.
+Proving that $s_{k(C)}\in\Pi_{X/C}(k(C))$ is geometric is then equivalent to proving that the composition $\spec k(C)\to\Pi_{X/C}\to\Pi_{X/k}$ is associated with one of the finite number of sections $\spec k(C)\to X$.